wrr/rack-wwwhisper/heroku-doc.md

 If you want to use the wwwhisper service locally, copy WWWHISPER_URL variable from the Heroku config.
 If you use Foreman, execute.

+    :::term
     $ echo WWWHISPER_URL=`heroku config:get WWWHISPER_URL` >> .env

+<p class="warning" markdown="1"> Credentials and other sensitive
+configuration values should not be committed to source-control.
+In Git exclude the .env file with: `echo .env >> .gitignore`. </p>

 If you don't use Foreman, execute.

+    :::term
     $ export WWWHISPER_URL=`heroku config:get WWWHISPER_URL`

 ## Removing the add-on